openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Metadata {#server_metadata_sd_jwt_vc}

-The following additional Credential Issuer metadata parameters are defined for this Credential format to be added to the `credentials_supported` parameter in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credentials_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `vct`: REQUIRED.
-String designating the type of a Credential as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
+String designating the type of a Credential, as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
 * `claims`: OPTIONAL.
 Object containing a list of name/value pairs, where each name identifies a claim about the subject offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 To express the specifics about the claim, the most deeply nested value MAY be an object that includes a following non-exhaustive list of parameters defined by this specification:
     * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
     * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).